hschendel/aoc2025ruby/README.md

 ## Day 09 - Movie Theater

-Had to give up on part two after wasting two more day's timeboxes :-D Probably my approach is not simple enough and still manages to not cover all existing edge cases.
-I did an SVG plot of the shape though, but my solution did not bite.
+Had to almost give up on part two after wasting two more day's timeboxes :-D Then, while doing grocery shopping I had the idea that I only need to check the "inside" rectangle (moving all corners by 1 unit inside on both axes) to avoid all the trouble with overlapping borders.